What Is Candida Albicans?

 Type 1 or Type 2 Diabetes

 People with diabetes tend to have higher sugar content in their mouth.
 Sugar feeds yeast infections (since yeast is a type of sugar), and this puts them at greater risk for oral candidiasis.
+Getting diabetes under control can help keep yeast infections at bay.

 Diets high in refined grains, sugars and other processed inflammatory foods